mebusy/notes/dev_notes/Maxq.md

  2. Second, we must specify how to compute V<sub>t</sub> in line 11 , since it is not stored in the Max node.
     - It is computed by the following modified versions of the decomposition equations:
     - ![](https://raw.githubusercontent.com/mebusy/notes/master/imgs/maxq_eq_13_14.png)
-        - compared with Equations (10) and (11), they optimal value, not the value under fixed policy
+        - compared with Equations (10) and (11), it is optimal value, not the value under fixed policy
     - To compute V<sub>t</sub>(i,s) using these equations, we must perform a complete search of all paths through the MAXQ graph starting at node i and ending at the leaf nodes.
         - Table 3 gives pseudo-code for a recursive function, EVALUATEMAXNODE, that implements a depth-first search.